actalley/WinBQN/README.md

-# BQNWin32
+# WinBQN

-BQNWin32 is a work in progress attempt at providing an easy to install and configure distribution of [CBQN](https://github.com/dzaima/CBQN) for Windows.
+WinBQN is a work in progress attempt at providing an easy to install and configure distribution of [CBQN](https://github.com/dzaima/CBQN) for Windows.

 | Download                                 | Description     |
 | -----------------------------------------|-----------------|